 The Fund is a "fund-of-funds" that invests primarily in affiliated mutual funds representing a variety of asset classes.
-The Fund aims to provide diversification across major asset classes-U.S. stocks, international stocks and bonds-by investing primarily in mutual funds offered by Nationwide Variable Insurance Trust and affiliated or unaffiliated exchange-traded funds ("ETFs") (each, an "Underlying Fund" or collectively, "Underlying Funds"), as well as a fixed interest contract issued by Nationwide Life Insurance Company ("Nationwide Contract").
+The Fund aims to provide diversification across traditional asset classes-U.S. stocks, international stocks, and bonds-by investing primarily in mutual funds offered by Nationwide Variable Insurance Trust and affiliated or unaffiliated exchange-traded funds ("ETFs") (each, an "Underlying Fund" or collectively, "Underlying Funds").

-Each Underlying Fund invests directly in equity or fixed-income securities (including mortgage-backed securities), as appropriate to its investment objective and strategies.
-Many Underlying Funds are index funds, which means they seek to match the investment returns of specified stock or bond indices before the deduction of the Underlying Funds' expenses.
-The Fund also invests in certain Underlying Funds that are not index funds.
-Some Underlying Funds may use futures, swaps and options, which are derivatives, either to hedge against investment risks, to obtain exposure to certain securities or groups of securities, or otherwise to increase returns.
-Although the Fund seeks to provide diversification across major asset classes, the Fund invests a significant portion of its assets in a small number of issuers (i.e., one or more Underlying Funds or the Nationwide Contract).
+Each Underlying Fund invests directly in equity or fixed-income securities, as appropriate to its investment objective and strategies.
+Some Underlying Funds may use futures, forwards, swaps and options, which are derivatives, either to hedge against investment risks, to obtain exposure to certain securities or groups of securities, to take short positions in certain securities, or otherwise to increase returns.
+Although the Fund seeks to provide diversification across major asset classes, the Fund invests a significant portion of its assets in a small number of issuers (i.e., one or more Underlying Funds).
 However, the Fund may invest directly in securities and derivatives in addition to investing in Underlying Funds.
-Further, the Underlying Funds in which the Fund invests generally are diversified.
+Further, most of the Underlying Funds in which the Fund invests are diversified.

-The Fund pursues its objective for a high level of total return with a conservative level of risk by investing heavily in Underlying Funds that invest in fixed-income securities, such as bonds, mortgage-backed securities and asset-backed securities, and a relatively small portion of its assets in Underlying Funds that invest in equity securities, such as common stocks of U.S. and international companies (including smaller companies) that the investment adviser believes offer opportunities for capital growth.
-Consistent with this investment strategy, as of the date of this Prospectus, the Fund allocates approximately 80% of its net assets in bonds and approximately 20% in U.S. and international stocks.
+The Fund pursues its objective for a high level of total return with a conservative level of risk by investing heavily in Underlying Funds that invest in fixed-income securities, such as bonds (including mortgage-backed and asset-backed securities, and high-yield bonds, which are commonly known as "junk" bonds), in order to generate investment income, and a relatively small portion of its assets in Underlying Funds that invest in common stocks of U.S. and international companies (including smaller companies) that the investment adviser believes offer opportunities for capital growth.
+Consistent with this investment strategy, as of the date of this Prospectus, the Fund allocates approximately 80% of its net assets in bonds, and approximately 20% in U.S. and international stocks.
 The investment adviser generally sells shares of Underlying Funds in order to meet target allocations or shareholder redemption activity.
 The Fund is designed for investors who have a low tolerance for risk and whose primary goal is income, or who have a short time horizon.